papiodesu/leptos_book/src/view/03_components.md

 }
 ```

-> Generic props can also be specified using a 「where」 clause, or using inline generics like 「ProgressBar<F: Fn() -> i32 + 'static>」.
+> Generic props can also be specified using a "where」 clause, or using inline generics like 「ProgressBar<F: Fn() -> i32 + 'static>".

 Generics need to be used somewhere in the component props.
 This is because props are built into a struct, so all generic types must be used somewhere in the struct.
-This is often easily accomplished using an optional 「PhantomData」 prop.
-You can then specify a generic in the view using the syntax for expressing types: 「<Component<T>/>」 (not with the turbofish-style 「<Component::<T>/>」).
+This is often easily accomplished using an optional "PhantomData」 prop.
+You can then specify a generic in the view using the syntax for expressing types: 「<Component<T>/>」 (not with the turbofish-style 「<Component::<T>/>").

 ```rust
 #[component]